Australia women's national cricket team: Uniform

 For most of the 20th century, the typical playing attire for female cricketers included skirts or culottes worn with long socks.
 This deviation from the men's game, in which trousers were standard issue, ended in 1997.
 The existence and subsequent extinction of the now-infamous culottes, paired with the players previously having to pay out of their own pocket for the unfortunate fashion trend, has been cited as a symbol of the shift from the amateur to professional era in women's cricket.

 The uniform of the Australian women's team now usually closely resembles that of the national men's team—classic cricket whites and a baggy green cap for Tests, the iconic canary yellow outfit for ODIs (though a predominantly green design was worn for a period in the early 2000s), and often a mostly black ensemble for T20Is—with the main differences found in subtle tapering to better fit the female form where necessary, as well as relevant changes to sponsor logos.
 An additional small difference can be spotted on the coat of arms (which appears on the baggy green among other items of apparel), wherein the colours of the scroll and the "Australia" motto are reversed from red and gold for the men's team to gold and red for the women's team.

 In February 2020, for the first time, the team wore an Indigenous-themed uniform design (featuring artwork created by Aboriginal artists) in a T20I match against England.

 Players

 Former players

+Commonly known players include Meg Lanning, Belinda Clark, Cathryn Fitzpatrick, and Ellyse Perry.
+Clark and Fitzpatrick are both in the ICC hall of fame, while Lanning and Clark captained Australia.
+Perry is a Double international, having represented Australia in both cricket and soccer.